Skip to content

 IPv6 end-to-end traffic can be routed via an ASIC (hardware acceleration), and does not need to pass through software or a CPU to get translated.
 This gives you lower and more consistent latency.
 Enable IPv6 hardware offload on your router.

 With dynamic IPv6, the devices on your LAN will need to renumber from time to time.
-Your router will update as soon as you connect, but the devices on your LAN can take a while to work out that they need to get new IPs.
+Your router will update as soon as it connects, but the devices on your LAN can take a while to work out that they need to get new IPs.
 For IoT devices like security cameras, it’s best to keep your v6 IPs static.
+With static IPs you can set up DNS (and PTR records).

 At the moment, most customers with IPv6 have a dual-stack solution using both IPv4 and IPv6.
 IPv6 is preferred so you can expect about half your traffic to be IPv6.
 We don’t officially support single-stack IPv6 yet, but it should be possible if you enable DNS64 and NAT64 on your router.
 We’re happy to help if you want to configure single-stack IPv6.